Robert Douglas, Count of Skenninge

-Robert Douglas (17 March 1611 – 28 May 1662), Count of Skenninge, Baron of Skalby, was a Scottish cavalry general during the Thirty Years' War rising to the rank of Field Marshal (1657–1662) in the Swedish-Polish wars that followed.
+Robert Douglas (17 March 1611 – 28 May 1662), Count of Skenninge, Baron of Skalby, was a Scottish cavalry general during the Thirty Years' War who rose to the rank of field marshal (1657–1662) in the Swedish-Polish wars that followed.
 He founded the Swedish branch of Clan Douglas.

-Youth
+Early life

 Douglas was born at Standingstone, near Garvald, East Lothian.

-His father, Patrick Douglas of Standingstone (d.1626), was a son of William Douglas of Whittinghame (d.1595) by his spouse Elizabeth, daughter of Sir Richard Maitland of Lethington, Knt.
+His father, Patrick Douglas of Standingstone (d.
+1626), was a son of William Douglas of Whittinghame (d.
+1595) by his spouse Elizabeth, daughter of Sir Richard Maitland of Lethington.

 Career

-Many Scottish soldiers, infantry and cavalry, found themselves engaged in the various wars that are collectively called the Thirty Years' War and Robert Douglas was one of these.
-In 1627 he was received as a page in the Swedish service under John Casimir, Count Palatine of Kleeburg, castellan of Stegeborg Castle, brother-in-law of King Gustav II Adolf.
+Many Scottish soldiers, infantry and cavalry, found themselves engaged in the various wars that are collectively called the Thirty Years' War, and Douglas was one of these.
+In 1627, he was received as a page in Swedish service under John Casimir, Count Palatine of Kleeburg, castellan of Stegeborg Castle and brother-in-law of King Gustav II Adolf.